f5devcentral/f5-packer-templates/README.md

 to make Vagrant boxes.

-The output of these templates is VE instances and the audience here that I am targetting is specifically those who need to develop something against a BIG-IP.
+The output of these templates is VE instances and the audience here that I am targeting is specifically those who need to develop something against a BIG-IP.

 If you are familiar with a BIG-IPs licensing restrictions and Vagrant, you